idekerlab/cellmaps_coembedding/docs/usage.rst

 Usage
 =====

-This tool generates a co-embedding from input embeddings using either the `MuSE` algorithm or `ProteinGPS`.
+This tool generates a co-embedding from input embeddings using either the `MuSE` algorithm or `ProteinProjector` (formerly `ProteinGPS`).
 The co-embedding is constructed from two or more input embedding datasets, such as protein-protein interaction (PPI) embeddings (`cellmaps_ppi_embedding <https://cellmaps-ppi-embedding.readthedocs.io>`__) or image embeddings (`cellmaps_image_embedding <https://cellmaps-image-embedding.readthedocs.io>`__).